aaronrotman/daily-data/README.md

 # daily-data
-A personal dashboard to gather and display data in one convenient location.
+A dashboard to gather and display stock and cryptocurrency data in one convenient location.

+# Tools used
+* API interactions
+* Python
+* Flask
+* Bootstrap
+* HTML
+* CSS

 [View dashboard!](https://aarons-dashboard.herokuapp.com/)